aryanroperia/AgriSmart/README.md

-# Single Stop App for Farmers
+# The AgriSmart App

 ## Overview
-The Single Stop App for Farmers is designed to provide a comprehensive solution to support farmers in their daily activities and enhance their agricultural practices.
-The app offers features such as weather tracking, crop information, disease control, skill development resources, and task management.
-It integrates various APIs and follows the MVVM architecture for efficient performance.

-## Developer
-Ujjwal Godara, IIIT Delhi Student, Mobile Computing Course 2024

-## Features
+The AgriSmart app is a comprehensive solution aimed at optimizing the daily agricultural activities of farmers in the Indian subcontinent region.
+India has one of the largest agricultural workforces in the world, employing 42% of the country's workforce.
+Android's share of the mobile operating system market in India is 95% as of 2023.
+This inherently leads to a large target customer pool for this application.
+The app offers a suite of features such as real-time weather tracking, detailed crop information, disease management resources, skill development content, and task management tools, all of which act in conjunction to ensure better farming practices are followed.
+It integrates several APIs and is built using the industry vetted and recommended MVVM architecture for enhanced performance and scalability.
+This app was made by a team consisting of myself, Aryan Roperia, Arjen Fuller, and Max Bitterman.
+We were mentored to make this app under Yash Khatri, a current student at IIIT Delhi.

+## A list of functions this app contains
-- **Weather Tracking:** Stay informed about local weather conditions and forecasts for better farming decisions.
-Uses a weather API.
+- **Weather Tracking:** Keep the user updated with real-time local weather conditions and weather forecast
-- **Crop Info:** Access detailed data on crops, flowers, and fruits for optimal cultivation practices.
+- **Crop Information:** Access a vast repository of plant data to help farmers follow optimal practices.
-- **Disease Control:** Learn about common plant diseases, symptoms, prevention, and treatment.
+- **Disease Control:** Identify common plant diseases with detailed descriptions of symptoms and treatment options.
-- **Skill Development:** Explore educational resources to enhance farming techniques and stay updated on industry trends.
+- **Skill Development:** Explore educational content and resources to improve farming techniques and stay modern with practices.
-- **Task Management:** Schedule and receive reminders for essential farm activities for efficient plant care.
-Provides notifications and alarms based on priority set.
+- **Task Management:** Organize farming tasks efficiently.
+Prioritize tasks with the alarm feature for timely plant care.

-## Technologies and Tools
+## Technology
-- **Authentication:** Firebase for login and signup.
+- Firebase: Utilized for authentication, firebase is used to manage both login and signup processes.
-- **Database:** Room Database for local storage.
+- Databases are implemented for efficient local data storage.
-- **News:** WebView to fetch farmer news from the Krishi Jagran website.
+- News: WebView is used to display farmer news from the Krishi Jagran website.
-- **API Integrations:**
+- API:
-  - Weather API for weather tracking.
+  - A Weather API is integrated for tracking weather conditions.
-  - SheetDB for additional data handling.
+  - SheetDB is used to handle additional data requirements.
-- **Architecture:** MVVM (Model-View-ViewModel) for structured and efficient code.
+- The app follows the MVVM (Model-View-ViewModel) architecture to maintain clean and organized code.
-- **User Interface:**
+- UI:
-  - RecyclerView for displaying lists.
+  - RecyclerView is used for displaying lists within the user interface.
-  - Fragments for a faster and more responsive user interface.
+  - Fragments ensure a faster and more responsive user experience.
-  - Splash Screen for an engaging start-up experience.
+  - Splash screen is added for an engaging start-up

 ## Installation